Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Experiment

 \subsection{Datasets and Evaluation Metrics}

-We conduct our experiments on two real-world datasets: MOOC and Anazon Video Games (Games for short).
+We conduct experiments on three real-world datasets: MOOC, Amazon Video Games (Amazon), and Gowalla.
 Details can be found in Table~\ref{tab:dataset_statistics}.
-For a fair comparison, we follow previous work \cite{zhou2023selfcf} to sort all the observed user-item interactions of each dataset in chronological order based on the interaction timestamps.
+For a fair comparison, we sort all observed user-item interactions chronologically based on the interaction timestamps.
 Then, we split each dataset with a ratio of 7:1:2 for training, validation, and testing.
-Regarding evaluation metrics, we adopt two well-established metrics: Recall@K (R@K) and NDCG@K (N@K).
-We report the average metrics of all users in the test dataset among $K$ = 10, $K$ = 20, and $K$ = 50.
+Regarding evaluation metrics, we adopt two well-established metrics \cite{jarvelin2002cumulated}: Recall@K (R@K) and NDCG@K (N@K).